Floyd Vivino: Other work

 In April 2013, Uncle Floyd's Garage Sale Music began on WVOX 1460 in New Rochelle, the sister station to his former radio outlet, WVIP.
-This show features an eclectic variety of records from Vivino's large personal collection, most of which he found in thrift shops, yard sales and curbside garbage piles.
+This show features an eclectic variety of records from Vivino's large personal collection, most of which he found in thrift shops, yard sales, and curbside garbage piles.
 The program also features discussion between Vivino and co-host Scott Gordon about the music and artists whose recordings are heard on the show, many of whom Vivino worked with personally during his long career.
-There are also segments featuring written comments and questions submitted by listeners.
-Beginning in June 2014, a second weekly Garage Sale Music program began airing and streaming on Sundays 9:00-Noon over WFDU 89.1 FM in Teaneck, New Jersey.
+Also, some segments feature written comments and questions submitted by listeners.
+Beginning in June 2014, a second weekly Garage Sale Music program began airing and streaming on Sundays 9:00-noon over WFDU 89.1 FM in Teaneck, New Jersey.
 The WVOX program ended in September 2018, returning to The Italian-American Serenade format.

-In January 2013, Vivino began the internet-based radio program The Uncle Floyd Radio Show which can be streamed twice a week from the show's website and through various SHOUTcast mobile apps and links.
+In January 2013, Vivino began the internet-based radio program The Uncle Floyd Radio Show, which can be streamed twice a week from the show's website and through various SHOUTcast mobile apps and links.

+Vivino was selected to be the vocalist on Vince Giordano's 2020 recording of "Ain't Misbehavin'", but was replaced by Loudon Wainwright III due to a conflicting appearance commitment.

-Floyd hosted and starred in The Last Authentic American Traveling Burlesque Show, a tribute to the lost entertainment style of burlesque.
+Vivino hosted and starred in The Last Authentic American Traveling Burlesque Show, a tribute to the lost entertainment style of burlesque.

 Starting in November 2020, Vivino, along with long-time collaborator, Scott Gordon, began live-streaming old episodes and segments from Gordon's archive of 700 hours of video.
-These can be seen on StageIt on the internet at StageIt.com/SGE-Inc every Tuesday night at 8:00PM Eastern time.
+These can be seen on StageIt on the internet at StageIt.com/SGE-Inc every Tuesday night at 8:00 pm Eastern time.